11 Secret Habits of Straight-A Students Even Post-Grads Will Want to Steal

 Experts confirm what Roman has figured out for herself.
 Students who make up possible test questions often find many of the same questions on the real exam and thus score higher.

-Do more than you’re asked5 second Studio/Shutterstock
+Do more than you’re asked

 If her math teacher assigns five problems, Christi Anderson does ten.
 If the world-history teacher assigns eight pages of reading, she reads 12.
 “Part of learning is practicing,” says Anderson.
 “And the more you practice, the more you learn.”